-The Board of Examiners is therefore required to indicate for each candidate who fails whether in the event of re-entry he/she may be exempt from any of the elements indicated.
-A candidate will be permitted to re-enter each element in which he/she has been unsuccessful on one occasion only (subject to paragraph 1.5.8 of the Regulations for the award of Taught Master's Degrees, Postgraduate Diplomas and Postgraduate Certificates).
+The Board of Examiners is therefore required to indicate for each candidate who fails whether in the event of re-entry the candidate may be exempt from any of the elements indicated.
+A candidate will be permitted to re-enter each element in which they have been unsuccessful on one occasion only (subject to paragraph 1.5.8 of the Regulations for the award of Master's Level Degrees, Postgraduate Diplomas and Postgraduate Certificates).

-- 12.9.3 Where the individual Programme Requirements specify that individual elements of the examination will be taken at dates throughout the year the above provisions will apply when determining the result of the candidates in the examination for the Master's degree. - 12.9.4 Deferment of any part of the examination, including submission of the essay/report/dissertation, may be granted for reasons judged adequate in the particular case at the discretion of the appropriate Graduate School Committee.
-Subject to such exemption being granted, candidates will be informed of the marks they obtained in those elements in which they have been examined and the examiners may determine the exemptions which may be allowed on re-entry as specified in paragraph 12.9.2. - 12.9.5 Where a candidate fails to attend an examination, including submission of the dissertation, and further fails to provide a medical certificate or proof that deferral was agreed in advance by the appropriate College committee (see 12.9.4) he/she will be deemed to have failed the degree programme in its entirety, without exemption allowed on re-entry.
+- 16.9.3 Where the individual Programme Requirements specify that individual elements of the examination will be taken at dates throughout the year the above provisions will apply when determining the result of the candidates in the examination for the Master's degree. - 16.9.4 Deferment of any part of the examination, including submission of the essay/report/dissertation, may be granted for reasons judged adequate in the particular case at the discretion of the appropriate Committee.
+Subject to such exemption being granted, candidates will be informed of the marks they obtained in those elements in which they have been examined and the examiners may determine the exemptions which may be allowed on re-entry as specified in paragraph 16.9.2. - 16.9.5 Where a candidate fails to attend an examination, including submission of the dissertation, and further fails to provide a medical certificate or proof that deferral was agreed in advance by the appropriate College committee (see 16.9.4) they will be deemed to have failed the degree programme in its entirety, without exemption allowed on re-entry.

-12.10 Where the examination extends over more than one year
+16.10 Where the examination extends over more than one year

-The examination for students taking some courses part-time may extend over a period of up to three years.
-Details of examination arrangements for courses followed part-time are set out in the relevant Programme Requirements.
+The examination for students taking some programmes part-time may extend over a period of up to three years.
+Details of examination arrangements for programmes followed part-time are set out in the relevant Programme Requirements.

-- 12.10.1 The Board of Examiners shall determine the result of a part of the examination in the year in which the candidate enters for that part. - 12.10.2 If a candidate who has been examined in all the elements of the examination for which he/she has entered in a particular year fails to satisfy the examiners, the examiners may determine that he/she may on re-entry be exempt from one or more of the following:
+- 16.10.1 The Board of Examiners shall determine the result of a part of the examination in the year in which the candidate enters for that part.

+- 16.10.2 If a candidate who has been examined in all the elements of the examination for which he/she has entered in a particular year fails to satisfy the examiners, the examiners may determine that he/she may on re-entry be exempt from one or more of the following:

 - (a) one or more of the written papers;

 - (b) essay/report/dissertation;

 - (c) assessment of coursework;

 - (d) practical examinations;

 - (e) clinical examinations;

-- (f) oral examination.
+- (f) viva voce examination.

-The Board of Examiners is therefore required to indicate for each candidate who fails whether in the event of re-entry he/she may be exempt from any of the elements indicated.
-A candidate will be permitted to re-enter each element in which he/she has been unsuccessful on one occasion only (subject to paragraph 1.5.8 of the Regulations for the award of Taught Master's Degrees, Postgraduate Diplomas and Postgraduate Certificates).
+The Board of Examiners is therefore required to indicate for each candidate who fails whether in the event of re-entry they may be exempt from any of the elements indicated.
+A candidate will be permitted to re-enter each element in which they have been unsuccessful on one occasion only (subject to paragraph 1.5.8 of the Regulations for the award of Master's Level Degrees, Postgraduate Diplomas and Postgraduate Certificates).